 Transactions with MariaDB Connector/R2DBC

-Java developers can use MariaDB Connector/R2DBC to connect to MariaDB Enterprise using the Reactive Relational Database Connectivity (R2DBC) API.
+Java developers can use MariaDB Connector/R2DBC to connect to MariaDB database products using the Reactive Relational Database Connectivity (R2DBC) API.
 R2DBC operations are non-blocking, which makes R2DBC more scalable than Java's standard JDBC API.

 By default, MariaDB Connector/R2DBC enables the auto-committing of transactions on all connections.
 When you issue a statement that modifies the table through the Connector, it automatically commits the transaction, making the change permanent on the database.